About Dara Saville

 Besides being an interdisciplinary author, Dara is a skilled photographer whose images are featured in her latest book.
 Dara also founded Albuquerque Herbalism, where she and other instructors teach both in-person & online herbal courses.
 And she does conservation advocacy work at the Yerba Mansa Project, where she leads a community-driven effort to restore native medicinal plants and their habitat.
-She is also a contributing author to 8 herbal compendium books, an instructor in the University of New Mexico’s Holistic Health Program, and a UNM Distinguished Alumni.
+She is also a contributing author to 8 herbal compendium books, an instructor in the University of New Mexico’s Holistic Health Program, and a UNM Outstanding Alumni.

 In Ecological Herbalism, Dara Saville argues for attending to the health of the ecosystem because it is irrefutably linked to the health of the patient and the healer, for the respectful harvesting of medicinal plants.
 Hers is a potent plea in this time of rapid ecological change.
 Saville is a mentor with an academic mind and sap stained hands: do as I say/do as I do.
 This is a detailed and richly referenced discussion of plant properties, concise and comprehensive given the wealth of the material covered.
 It will be an often consulted volume on my bookshelf!

 – Judith Phillips, author of Growing the Southwest Garden